gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## How Gatsby's data layer uses GraphQL to pull data into components

-If you're familiar with the React world, there are many options for how to load data into components.
+If you're familiar with the React world, there are many options for loading data into components.
 One of the most popular and robust of these is a technology called [GraphQL](http://graphql.org/).

 GraphQL was invented at Facebook to help product engineers pull needed data into components.